Native app animations in Xcode using Sketch, After Effects and Lottie from Airbnb.

 Visit the Lottie iOS GitHub repo here:

 You’ll notice in the “Setup Lottie” section that the first thing you have to run is a Terminal command.
-We tried this and nothing happened and here’s why: Lottie requires “CocoaPods”, a dependency manager for Swift and Objective-C Cocoa projects.
+I tried this and nothing happened and here’s why: Lottie requires “CocoaPods”, a dependency manager for Swift and Objective-C Cocoa projects.